cxx5208/FYP-YESH/readme.md

+CREATING A UNIFIED FRAMEWORK FOR VISION LANGUAGE PRE-TRAINING DOWNSTREAM TASKS

 **ABSTRACT:**
 The use of Vision-Language Pre-training (VLP) has considerably enhanced the efficiency of many vision-language tasks.
 However, existing pre-trained models have